IBM-Cloud/ansible-collection-ibm/docs/ibm_enterprise.rst

     (Required for new resource) The name of the enterprise.
 This field must have 3 - 60 characters.

-  domain (False, str, None)
+  primary_contact_iam_id (True, str, None)
-    A domain or subdomain for the enterprise, such as `example.com` or `my.example.com`.
+    (Required for new resource) The IAM ID of the enterprise primary contact, such as `IBMid-0123ABC`.
+The IAM ID must already exist.

   id (False, str, None)